Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

 Pulse sequences and shapes
 ==========================

-Synthesis of pulse sequences in Ecpy is centered around the notion of sequence and pulse.
+Synthesis of pulse sequences in Exopy is centered around the notion of sequence and pulse.
 Those two elements are used describe the sequence to synthetyse, while the actual synthesis is actually carried out by the context.